kristebo/TG17-PC/readme.md

   a list of the participants that has done that task

 # delivery will be on a own page.
-  deliveri of one file username and task must be set.
+  delivery of one file partid (username) and taskid (int) must be set.

 # if needed
 Delivery through Dropbox -> use the username from geekevents. (private browser if needed)